binaryeq/bineq-study-supplementary/mvnc-vs-gaoss/example7/README.md

 All of these files are in top-level directories that appear to result from removing periods from package names.
 One additional file, `META-INF/INDEX.LIST`, is also missing from the gaoss jar.

-## Duplicate files in tha Google AOSS jar
+## Duplicate files in the Google AOSS jar

 Surprisingly, in addition to the files missing in gaoss, gaoss contains **two copies** of 409 files.
 (It is not clear that this is a valid use of the zip format.)